Tom Yurkovich

-Thomas Michael Yurkovich (born September 29, 1935) is a former American ice hockey goaltender and Olympian.
+Thomas Michael Yurkovich (September 29, 1935 – April 9, 2023) was an American ice hockey goaltender and Olympian.

 Yurkovich played with Team USA at the 1964 Winter Olympics held in Innsbruck, Austria.
 He played for the University of North Dakota and for the Rochester Mustangs of the United States Hockey League.

+Yurkovich died on April 9, 2023, at the age of 87.